15 Of The Best Day Trips From Charleston SC

 Distance from Charleston: 80 miles

-For a great family day, you should think about a visit the beautiful 9,127-acre Brookgreen Gardens, which hosts botanical gardens, walking trails, sculpture exhibits, and the famous Lowcountry Zoo.
+For a great family day, you should think about a visit to the beautiful 9,127-acre Brookgreen Gardens, which hosts botanical gardens, walking trails, sculpture exhibits, and the famous Lowcountry Zoo.

-Brookgreen Gardens is the oldest public sculpture garden in the U.S and opened to the public in 1931.
+Brookgreen Gardens is the oldest public sculpture garden in the U.S. and opened to the public in 1931.

 Visitors can admire the most extensive collection of figurative sculptures by renowned artists, such as Anna Hyatt Huntington, one of the park’s founders.
 More than 2,000 artworks are scattered around the premises giving you a unique alternative to the traditional gallery visit.